 The Best Irish Stew for St. Patrick’s Day

 Beautiful and fresh ingredients for traditional Irish Stew.
-What a beautiful picture to look at.
+What a gorgeous picture to look at.
 Stew is a dish that has been in existence for centuries dating back to the ancient Romans.
 Mutton, being the traditional protein used to make Irish Stew, is not as commonly used today.

 Like many of the best foods that have long withstood time with the Irish, the art of stew is no different.
 Irish Stew was born out of poverty in Ireland during the late 19th century.
 Anyone who possessed a hot fire and a hanging pot was able to make stew and was an easily obtainable meal by even the poorest of the land.
 Typically containing only three ingredients: mutton, potatoes, and onions.
 Root vegetables were added by families that could afford to do so.